-One thing you’ll find in abundance on the shelves at Markets at Shrewsbury is honey.
+One thing you’ll find in abundance on the shelves at your local amish market, The Markets at Shrewsbury is honey.
 Our vendors stock a seemingly-endless supply of different types of honey, featuring unique flavors and an array of colors.
 If you want to add more honey to your diet (it has a lot of great health benefits) or want to explore some new flavors, here’s our advice for choosing the best tasting honey varieties.

 What Do the Honey Flavors Mean?

 One common misconception people have about honey revolves around their flavors.
 Many people tend to think that honey varieties like avocado, blueberry or lavender actually taste like the flavor their name implies.
 But that’s not true, these honey varieties represent what plants the nectar was pulled from, not what they taste like.

 Specific varietal flavors, clover or orange blossom, for example, are produced by bees that draw nectar from fields dedicated to growing a singular plant.
 The flavor and color of a varietal honey are generally consistent from brand to brand and jar to jar.

 On the other hand, wildflower honey is produced from bees that collect nectar in fields where many different kinds of wildflowers grow altogether.
 Because of the variety of plants that wildflower honey is drawn from, its colors and flavors are less consistent and can fall anywhere on the spectrum.

 With over 300 varieties of honey in the US, it may be hard to know where to start.
 Are you looking for something mild, sweet, or rich and flavorful?
 Use our chart below to help you decide which of the best tasting honey varieties offer the flavor you’re looking for.

 Which Types of Honey Are Best For . . . ?